noaa-onms/cinms/modals/_captions.md

 ### Details

-1984 to 2015 giant kelp biomass aerial extent varies seasonally and annually, with data showing high variation over three decades; however, recent data suggests kelp biomass as is near an all time low.
+1984 to 2015 giant kelp biomass aerial extent varies seasonally and annually, with data showing high variation over three decades; recent data suggests kelp biomass as is near an all time low.

 ## Figure App.E.10.14.